-This picture was taken the Summer of 2014.
-It’s a silhouette “selfie” of a mother and her son, standing strong by a railing, relishing their shadows.
+This photo is a silhouette “selfie” of a mother and her son, standing strong by a railing, relishing their shadows.

 But, there’s a lot more to this photo that you don’t see.

 The boy in the silhouette is 7 years old and requires support to stand and walk.
 He arrived at the railing in an adapted stroller guided by his mother.
 What you don’t see is the years-worth of hard work it took him to get to this point, to this positioning, to this moment in this photo.